-Hi everybody.
 I know, it’s been ages since I last published something on here.
-As some of you already know I have been very, very busy.
-Time flies without notice, and this website should become almost deserted in terms of number of visits.
-Shouldn’t it?
+As some of you already know I’ve been busy.
+Time flies without notice, and my website should have become almost deserted in terms of number of visits because of that.

-My blog visits are constantly increasing with me doing literally nothing.
-How can that be possible?
-The funny thing is that they’ve particularly soared in the last month.
+Funny thing is, it has particularly grown in the last month.
 I guess because of Google’s most recent important updates: May 17, April 25 and March 8.
-Cool!

-And I also want to share an interesting SEO idea that I’ve been thinking over for a while.
+Today I want to share with you how the Google algorithm updates impacted my blog, and also, I’d like to share an SEO strategy that I’ve been thinking over for a while.

 A Multilingual Site with No Translations

-The important point is that I’m going to start writing my new posts in either English or Spanish without translating any content at all, as assuming that my readers are bilingual and can understand both languages – well, and also because it would take too much work to translate all the content.
+I’m starting to write posts in either English or Spanish without translating any content at all, assuming my readers are bilingual and can understand both languages.

-This approach would be the same as a Swiss webmaster would take to create his/her site in German, French, Italian and Romansh, all together.
-And the same thing goes for a blogger who’s targeting bilingual English/French readers in Canada.
+The approach is like a Swiss webmaster writing their site in German, French, Italian and Romansh, all together.
+The same thing goes for a Canadian blogger targeting bilingual English/French readers.

-Again, the key aspect is that we don’t want to translate anything whatsoever.
+You see, the point is we don’t want to translate the content.

 Taking a Simple Approach

-Let’s be honest.
-There’s little information on the Internet about how to easily implement this SEO thing on WordPress.
-Technically speaking, the simplest solution is setting the
+There’s little information out there on how to easily implement my SEO strategy with WordPress.
+Technically speaking, the

-Well, there’s one plugin called Set HTML lang attribute per post that I wouldn’t personally recommend because it hasn’t been updated in two years, apart from the fact that is currently installed on about 30 web sites only.
+Well, there’s one plugin called Set HTML lang attribute per post that I wouldn’t recommend since it hasn’t been updated in two years, apart from the fact it’s currently installed on about 30 web sites only.

-Alternatively, you can give a shot to writing your custom PHP code in a similar way as described below:
+Alternatively you may want to write your custom PHP code in a similar way as described below.

 - WordPress: setting the language on individual pages